tlienart/Franklin.jl/README.md

 * (as of `v0.7`) code blocks should be delimited with backticks `` ` `` you *can* also use indented blocks to delimit code blocks but you now have to **opt in** explicitly on pages that would use them by using `@def indented_code = true`, if you want to use that everywhere, write that in the `config.md`.
 Note that indented blocks are **ambiguous** with some of the other things that Franklin provides (div blocks, latex commands) and so if you use them, you are responsible for avoiding ambiguities (effectively that means _not using indentation for anything else than code_)

 ## Associated repositories

-* [LiveServer.jl](https://github.com/asprionj/LiveServer.jl) a package coded with [Jonas Asprion](https://github.com/asprionj) to render and watch the content of a local folder in the browser.
+* [LiveServer.jl](https://github.com/asprionj/LiveServer.jl) a package authored with [Jonas Asprion](https://github.com/asprionj) to render and watch the content of a local folder in the browser.
 * [FranklinTemplates.jl](https://github.com/tlienart/FranklinTemplates.jl) the repositories where Franklin themes/templates are developed.

 ## Licenses